ks-jyothsna/python-projects/PY_to_EXE.md

 ---

-## 🧰 Example Command (Without GUI)
+## 📦 Result

+After following the steps, you’ll have a **standalone executable application** that works on any Windows computer — no Python installation needed!

+---

+## Alternate method

+You create an executable .exe file directly using PyInstaller from the command line, without opening the auto-py-to-exe graphical interface

 You can also build directly from the command line using **PyInstaller**:
 ```bash
 pyinstaller --onefile your_script.py
 ```

----

-## 📦 Result

-After following the steps, you’ll have a **standalone executable application** that works on any Windows computer — no Python installation needed!